NorbiPeti/VirtualComputer/README.md

 * Other Java versions

 *Due to jni4net support limitations the plugin does not support other operating systems.*

-*I was too lazy to make Movecraft a soft-dependency, so currently you will need to install Movecraft for it to work.*

 ## Installation
 **Warning:** The first loaded world on the server (the one specified in server.properties) will **lose** the first 20 maps, though it might be only a temporary effect, it might restore after the server starts up without the plugin. *(Untested.)*